 1. Pellet Grills Are Incredibly Easy To Use

-When it comes to using a pellet grill, all you have to do to get it going is plug it in, turn it on by pressing a button, put it on smoke, and let a flame start to ignite in the burn pot.
+When it comes to using pellet grills, all you have to do to get it going is plug it in, turn it on by pressing a button, put it on smoke, and let a flame start to ignite in the burn pot.

 Not only is this grill easy to use, it certainly fires up quickly, so you don't have a long waiting period to get the grill up and running to the temperature you need.

 2. Your Cooking Will Be Elevated

-You never have to worry about over smoking your food, which can be easy to do when you're first learning how to smoke with a regular smoker.
+You never have to worry about over smoking your food, which can be easy to do when first learning how to smoke with a regular smoker.